 - $16 million a year in added funding for deferred maintenance at all DNR properties

-In June 2020, the U.S. Senate overwhelmingly passed the Great American Outdoors Act, a bipartisan bill to fully fund the Land and Water Conservation Fund, and which also includes an annual appropriation of $1.9 billion a year to pay for the huge backlog of repairs at our national parks and other federal outdoor lands.
+In August 2020, the Great American Outdoors Act was signed into law.
+GAOA is a bipartisan bill to fully fund the Land and Water Conservation Fund, and which also includes an annual appropriation of $1.9 billion a year to pay for the huge backlog of repairs at our national parks and other federal outdoor lands.

 Earlier, in March 2019, the U.S. Congress approved, and the President signed, a landmark new natural resources bill -- S.47 -- that will provide protection for millions of acres of public lands, improve public access to federal lands, and permanently reauthorize the Land and Water Conservation Fund, the nation’s preeminent land and water conservation program.
 S. 47 received overwhelming bipartisan support, passing by a vote of 92 to 8 in the U.S. Senate, and by a vote of 363 to 62 in the U.S. House.
 In these times when Congress struggles to agree on much of anything, this outcome is clearly remarkable.